 Because the scope 3 inventory accounts for total lifetime emissions of sold products, companies that produce more durable products with longer lifetimes could appear to be penalized because, as product lifetimes increase, scope 3 emissions increase, assuming all else is constant.
 To reduce the potential for emissions data to be misinterpreted, companies should also report relevant information such as product lifetimes and emissions intensity metrics to demonstrate product performance over time.
-Relevant emissions intensity metrics may include annual emissions per product, energy efficiency per product, emissions per hour of use, emissions per kilometer driven, emissions per functional unit, etc.

-IKEA: Scope 3 emissions from the use of sold products
+Relevant emissions intensity metrics may include annual emissions per product, energy efficiency per product, emissions per hour of use, emissions per kilometer driven, emissions per functional unit, etc. transparency on steps companies are taking to reduce GHG emissions from sold products.
+Such information may include GHG intensity metrics, energy intensity metrics, and annual emissions from the use of sold products (see section 11.3).
+See section 9.3 for guidance on recalculating base year emissions when methodologies or assumptions related to category 11 change over time.